Piglet’s French Flax Linen Bedtime Bundle – Product Review

 Previously, I have usually chosen crisp, white cotton sheets, armed of course with a particularly high thread count.
 But having perused the variety of bed sheets now gracing myza, I have also fallen completely for the dreamy, softly-crumpled French linen-look.
 Not only is its appearance so effortless and relaxed, but the fact that ironing is rarely necessary with linen bedding – due to its crumpled look and texture – was music to my ears.

 Piglet had originally caught my eye due to its unique, rather cute name.
-But soon I realised, what lied beyond that was so much more, in the form of beautiful French bed linen, available in a range of gorgeous harmonious colours, including Blush Pink (another favourite of mine), Dove Grey, knocked-back Indigo Blue and a wonderfully crisp White.
+But soon I realised, what lied beyond that was so much more, in the form of beautiful French bed linen, available in a range of gorgeous harmonious colours, including Blush Pink (another favourite of mine), Dove Grey, knocked-back Egyptian Blue and a wonderfully crisp White.

 When the bed linen arrived, I was pleasantly surprised to find that it came in its own charming linen bag.
 A beautiful touch, it was easy to see why Piglet has become such a hit with everyone who tries it.

 I chose a duvet cover with pillowcases in the classy Midnight Stripe (Navy/White), pairing it with white sheets.
 Despite being tempted by other colours, my reasoning to opt-for the Midnight Stripe derived from the minimalist style of my bedroom, characterised by white walls.

 So, the packaging was beautiful, the style and colour of the sheets were fantastic.
 But what about the feel of the sheets?

 So luxurious and soft, I immediately noticed an improvement in my sleep, managing to fall asleep quickly even on the hottest of nights.
 This is one of the Piglet’s linen fabric’s greatest strengths – its breathability.